-Gordon C. Weir, MD
+Gordon C. Weir, M.D.

 Harvard Medical School

 One of the most important goals of diabetes research is to find sources of new beta cells (the islet cells in the pancreas that produce insulin) and to successfully transplant these cells into the pancreas.
-Dr. Weir has combined a career of caring for patients with diabetes with an intensive research focus on beta-cell replacement therapy.
+Weir's research interests include islet-cell transplantation and the function of islets in the normal and diabetic state.

-To find the mechanisms affecting beta cells in diabetes, Dr. Weir and his colleagues use gene expression and microarrays to determine the unique “machinery” of the normally functioning beta cell so they can understand what happens to beta cells stressed by the diabetic state.
+To find the mechanisms affecting beta cells in diabetes, Weir and his colleagues use gene expression and microarrays to determine the unique “machinery” of the normally functioning beta cell so they can understand what happens to beta cells stressed by the diabetic state.

 A second area of interest—developing an alternative source of insulin-producing cells—is driven by the shortage of human donor pancreases.
-For this reason, Dr. Weir, Susan Bonner-Weir, Ph.D., and Arun Sharma, Ph.D., at Joslin are working with embryonic stem cells and adult precursor cells that have the capacity to become insulin-secreting cells.
+Dr. Weir, Susan Bonner-Weir, Ph.D., and Arun Sharma, Ph.D., at Joslin are working with embryonic stem cells and adult precursor cells that have the capacity to become insulin-secreting cells.

-As part of the effort to improve islet-cell transplantation, Dr. Weir serves as Director of the Clinical Islet Transplantation Program at Harvard Medical School.
+As part of the effort to improve islet-cell transplantation, Weir serves as Director of the Clinical Islet Transplantation Program at Harvard Medical School.
 This team performed successful transplants on patients with type 1 diabetes, some of whom had a kidney transplant and others who did not.

 A complementary project is an effort to protect transplanted islet cells from destruction by the immune system.
-Dr. Weir and colleagues at the Massachusetts Institute of Technology have developed methods that use encapsulation and gene therapy.
+Weir and colleagues at the Massachusetts Institute of Technology have developed methods that use encapsulation and gene therapy.
 With encapsulation, islet cells are enclosed in a capsule with a gel-like membrane that prevents immune cells from reaching and destroying the islet cells inside.
 Current efforts are focused on ways to improve the health and efficiency of insulin-producing cells contained within these capsules.